panli200/ENSE271-GroupProject/README.md

+# ENSE271 People-Centred Design - Group Project
-# ENSE271-Project Design and Development a New Website for IABC(Regina)
+Design and Development a New Website for IABC(Regina)

 ---